 Capital Improvement Fund

-The Capital Improvement Fund began the year with a stable fund balance as the City replenished the income tax revenue to pre-2013 levels.
+The Capital Improvement Fund began the year with a low fund balance.
+The City did replenish the income tax revenue to pre-2013 levels.
 The City will continue to replenish the fund provided revenue projections continue to be met.
-Several equipment purchases and projects will need to be paid for via the fund balance, namely, replacement of police cruisers and building repairs.
+Several equipment purchases and projects will need to be paid for via the fund balance; namely, replacement of police cruisers and building repairs.
 As a result of the high project demand, any non-scheduled purchases or projects would further constrain the fund balance.
-Continued vigilance in capital expenditures will be needed over the current and next several years to ensure that the City to maintains a focus on funding projects at sustainable levels.
+Continued vigilance in capital expenditures will be needed over the current and the next several years to ensure that the City continues to maintain a focus on funding projects at sustainable levels.

 Debt Service-Unvoted Debt

-The City currently has $17.3 million in debt obligations with a very healthy investment grade bond rating of Aa1.
+The City currently has $17.5 million in debt obligations with a very healthy investment grade bond rating of Aa1.
 Continued attention will be given to discerning the type of debt and its timing in order to maintain the City’s healthy financial position.
 The City’s financial position is largely dependent on maintaining adequate reserves for operations and debt capacity.
-The 2019 Capital Improvement Budget does contain $2 million in additional Enterprise Fund debt.
-This debt is related to the water main projects on Donald Drive, Mack Road and Ross Road, and Seward Road.
-Staff will continue to monitor the outstanding debt for public utility operations taking into consideration the anticipated near-term capital needs.
+The 2020 Capital Improvement Budget does not contain any additional debt.
+In years 2021 through 2024, approximately $15.4 million in debt is anticipated.
+An evaluation of the necessity for debt is performed each time a debt issuance is considered.
+The City had two debt issuances set to conclude during this program, one in 2021 and another in 2023.
+Staff will continue to monitor the outstanding debt for all operations, taking into consideration the anticipated near-term capital needs.
 Council will be advised regarding appropriate recommended actions as new or refunding opportunities become available.

-The2019-2023 Capital Improvement Program represents a proactive approach tocapital investment/reinvestment on the part of the City of Fairfield.
-The Capital Improvement Program exemplifiesthe strong emphasis that the City has historically placed on providing qualityinfrastructure as a means of sustaining effective public/private partnershipsand service levels within the community.
-We appreciate the continuing support of the City’s elected officials inthis endeavor.
+The 2020-2024 Capital Improvement Program represents a proactive approach to capital investment/reinvestment on the part of the City of Fairfield.
+The Capital Improvement Program exemplifies the strong emphasis that the City has historically placed on providing quality infrastructure as a means of sustaining effective public/private partnerships and service levels within the community.
+We appreciate the continuing support of the City’s elected officials working with staff in this endeavor.